-Opening in theaters across the United States in August 2018.
-Dates and locations to be announced soon!
+3100 Run and Become opens in theaters across the United States in August 2018.
 To request a screening in your city, email us at illuminefilm (at) gmail (d0t) com.

 The most elusive, elite multi-day race in the world, the Self-Transcendence 3100 Mile Race, takes place in Queens, New York City each summer.
 This race is held around one square sidewalk block (0.56 miles) and requires at least 59 miles a day for 52 straight days to complete the event.